 2.2.
 The online accommodation application process (“the Online Process”) is due to open in spring of each year, the specific date is advertised through the University website.
-Prospective students who are Eligible to apply are provided with full instructions for the online process prior to its opening via e-mail.
+Prospective students who are Eligible (clause 3.2.1) to apply should receive an email invitation with a link.
+Full instructions for the Online Process are also advertised on our website.

 2.3.
 Eligible applicants are encouraged to apply as early as possible, as some room types are more popular and are therefore often over-subscribed.